May 1 - 6, 2017

 New River Birding & Nature Festival is proud to be a part of Road Scholar, Adventures in Lifelong Learning.
-Click here for more information about Road Scholar.
+Click here for more information.

 "Bird watching is gaining popularity in West Virginia due to the state's ecological diversity.
 Watch as a humming bird is banded and released during the annual festival," New River Birding & Nature Festival, produced by Marta Ree Tankersley for WVSU Newsline/WV PBS

 Summersville Community TV NRBNF: Video 1 and Video 2

 Join our mailing list to receive updates and information about New River Birding & Nature events: Click Here to Subscribe or Contact Us.